Use abi.encodeCall for Low Level Calls

 Principle:

-over manual encoding methods.
+When working with low-level calls in Solidity, prefer abi.encodeCall over manual encoding methods.
 This approach ensures accuracy, prevents signature mismatches, and reduces human error when interacting with contract functions.

-Why Use abi.encodeCall
+Why Use abi.encodeCall?

-?Reduced Risk of Errors:
+abi.encodeCall?Reduced Risk of Errors:

 Prevents manual mistakes in encoding function selectors.